Simsso/NIPS-2018-Adversarial-Vision-Challenge/experiments/mnist/README.md

 We found that this method is not feasible for the detection of vulnerabilities, without significant changes.

 ## FGSM
-To ensure that the model is vulnerable at all we have search for adversarial examples using an FGSM-like attack and were successful.
+To ensure that the model is vulnerable at all we have search for adversarial examples using an FGSM-like attack (and the real FGSM) and were successful.
-Our attack differs slightly from FGSM as it does not compute the gradient based on the loss but the probability output for the sample class.
+Our first attack differs slightly from FGSM as it does not compute the gradient based on the loss but the probability output for the sample class.